How Many Types of Refugees are There?

 Globally, 89.3 million people have been forced to leave their homes.
 Nearly 27.1 million of them are refugees, with about half of them being under the age of 18.

-Millions of people also lack access to fundamental rights, including education, healthcare, work, and freedom of travel, due to their lack of nationality.
+Millions of people also lack access to fundamental rights, including education, healthcare, work, and freedom of travel.

 There are various kinds of refugees, and they all have different motivations for migration.